Toe

-Toes are the digits (fingers) of the foot of a tetrapod.
+Toes are the digits of the foot of a tetrapod.
 Animal species such as cats that walk on their toes are described as being digitigrade.
 Humans, and other animals that walk on the soles of their feet, are described as being plantigrade; unguligrade animals are those that walk on hooves at the tips of their toes.

 Structure

 There are normally five toes present on each human foot.
 Each toe consists of three phalanx bones, the proximal, middle, and distal, with the exception of the big toe (hallux).
 For a minority of people, the little toe also is missing a middle bone.
 The hallux only contains two phalanx bones, the proximal and distal.
 The joints between each phalanx are the interphalangeal joints.
 The proximal phalanx bone of each toe articulates with the metatarsal bone of the foot at the metatarsophalangeal joint.
 Each toe is surrounded by skin, and present on all five toes is a toenail.

 The toes are, from medial to lateral: